 1. Google Flights

-Airfare is one of the costliest things during any trip and I will put it straight: I am not rich enough to choose a country and just fly.
+Airfare is one of the most expensive things during any trip and I will put it straight: I am not rich enough to choose a country and just fly.
 Although finding the cheapest way to travel is not what I am after, I do like to save money where I can.

 Based on Matrix Airfare Search, Google Flights shows flight results in a convenient way and will also show tips which can help me save money.